 8Water Pump

-One of the keys to keeping a pond healthy with clear water is to have a good recirculating pump running at all times.
+One key to keeping a pond healthy with clear water is to have a good recirculating pump running at all times.

 These pumps are made specifically for ponds.
 The motorized pump is submerged in the water, drawing water in and sending water out.